How to Improve Indoor Air Quality

 Install a heat recovery ventilator

-Heat recovery ventilators provide improved circulation for newer homes that are more airtight than older homes.
+Heat recovery ventilators provide improved circulation for newer, more airtight homes.
 While tight construction improves energy efficiency and prevents weather leaks, its downfall is reduced air circulation and thus worse air quality.
 Heat recovery ventilators are effective in reducing humidity and preventing mold.
 They circulate fresh air with minimal energy loss.
 Heat recovery ventilators are the most expensive option on this list.
-They may not be the best option for your home, so do your research or consult a professional before purchasing one.
+They may not be the best option for your home, so research or consult a professional before purchasing one.

 Test for high radon levels